Sexey's Sixth Bursary Fund

 In addition to the above bursary an allocation will be paid by bank transfer on a termly basis to the student as a contribution to the Somerset County bus ticket.
 A photocopy of their current County bus ticket must accompany the bursary application form.

-A student’s application must be supported with financial evidence in the form of a photocopy of the parent(s)/guardian(s) 2018/19 most recent award notices for each benefit and a copy of the parents P60 for the tax year ending April 2018 or evidence of self-employment income.
+A student’s application must be supported with financial evidence in the form of a photocopy of the parent(s)/guardian(s) most recent award notices for each benefit and a copy of the parents’ latest P60 or evidence of self-employment income.

 Bursary applications will be assessed and allocated by the Business Manager and Head of Sixth Form.